 A data store refers to either a data set or a data group.
 Most analyses and visualizations in RED operate on data stores and they work equally well with either data sets or data groups.

-Probe
+Probe/ProbeBean

-A probe represents a potential RNA-editing site which contains site information (e.g., coordinate, and editing base).
-We will add more information of RNA-editing sites to a probe in the future version.
+A probe represents a potential RNA-editing site which contains basic information (e.g., coordinate, and editing base), while a probe bean contains all information derived from .vcf file.

 Probe Set